schnatterer/scm-manager/docs/en/development/architecture.md

 The implementations are bound to the interfaces in classes named `Module` like `BootstrapModule.java`.

 ### Singleton
-`@Singleton` to mark classes as singletons.
+`javax.inject.@Singleton` to mark classes as singletons.
 This means the class will only be instantiated once by guice.

 ### Inject
-`@Inject` to inject class instances into fields or constructors.
+`javax.inject.@Inject` to inject class instances into fields or constructors.

 ### Provider
 Guice provider inject any type of instances which can be injected.

 ### RequestScoped
-`@RequestScoped` is applied to implementation classes when you want one instance per request.
+`com.google.inject.servlet.@RequestScoped` is applied to implementation classes when you want one instance per request.

 ## TODOs
 - REST API